If you want your kids to eat more plants (vegetables, fruits, whole grains, beans and nuts/seeds) then you’ve come to the right place!

 Burrito Bowl with vegan queso

 There are so many other meals that I haven’t even mentioned.
+Check out my RECIPES page for a complete list.
 Pretty much every recipe I post here is kid-friendly, and you can find many more around the web.
 Here are some more good resources about feeding kids a whole food plant based diet: